Matagorda, Texas

 Matagorda (/ˈmætəˈgɔərdə/) is a census-designated place in Matagorda County, Texas, United States.
-It is located near the mouth of the Colorado River on the upper Texas coast in the United States.
+It is located near the mouth of the Colorado River on the upper Texas Gulf Coast in the United States.
 In 2020, its population was 313.
 Matagorda is primarily a tourist town, with commercial and recreational fishing being the top industries.
-Approximately 23 mi of the beach are accessible by vehicle and 35 additional miles are accessible only by boat.
+About 23 mi of the beach are accessible by vehicle and 35 additional miles are accessible only by boat.
 Matagorda is at the end of State Highway 60 and the beginning of Farm to Market Road 2031, which runs over the Intracoastal Waterway and south to the Gulf of Mexico.

 History

 Matagorda is the third-oldest Anglo-American town in Texas.
 It was established in 1827 when Stephen F. Austin obtained permission from the Mexican government to build a town to protect incoming settlers.
-Elias R. Wightman, one of Stephen F. Austin's early surveyors, traveled to Matagorda in 1829 with 60 immigrant settlers.
+Elias R. Wightman, one of Austin's early surveyors, traveled to Matagorda in 1829 with 60 immigrant settlers.
+On August 1, 1829, Wightman, Hosea H. League, James E. B. Austin, and partners Thomas M. Duke and William Selkirk met and elected town officers.
+In 1830, Matagorda was incorporated.

+In 1837, Matagorda served as the county seat of Matagorda County.
+After the Texas Revolution, the town became a shipping port and social center.
+Theaters and hotels were in operation by 1838.